-If a student must drive, they can purchase parking decals for the year (August 16th through August 15th of next year) from the Parking and Transit Services Office (http://www.asu.edu/parking/) in the University Towers by the Sun Devil stadium.
+If a student must drive, they can purchase parking decals for the year (August 16th through August 15th of next year) from the Parking and Transit Services Office in the University Towers by the Sun Devil stadium.
 The price of parking decals ranges from \$210 (lot 59E, open air parking about 15-20 minutes walk from main campus) to \$780 (for several covered parking structures).
 For daily use, it is best to obtain the sticker as soon as possible after a student arrives on campus to get as close to the Life Sciences buildings as possible (Structure 2 or 3).
 Proof of current emissions certificate, registration (out-of-state is fine) and ID are required.
-Check http://uabf.asu.edu/parking for more details.

-For quick loading and unloading trips, students can park for 20 minutes in one of the two loading zone spaces behind the SHESC building (turn South on Forest from University).
+For quick loading and unloading trips, students can park for 20 minutes in one of the two loading zone spaces behind the SHESC building (turn South on Forest Ave from University Dr).